 When to Water Calla Lilies

-Calla lily watering may differ somewhat, depending on whether the plants are grown in the garden or containers.
+Your calla lily’s watering needs depend on whether they are grown in the garden or in containers.
 Your current growing conditions, like the amount of light or soil type, should be factored in as well.

 How much water do calla lilies need in the garden?
 Water outdoor calla lilies regularly, providing sufficient water to keep the soil evenly moist.
-If the soil doesn’t drain well, add compost or other organic materials to improve growing conditions.
+If the soil doesn’t drain well, improve it by adding compost or other organic materials.

 How to water calla lilies in pots?
-Similarly, potted calla lilies should be watered frequently to keep the potting mix evenly moist but not soggy.
-Use a well-drained potting mix; although calla lilies like moisture, they don’t do well in saturated, poorly drained soil.
-A soilless mix containing coarse materials such as pine bark mulch or sand provides proper drainage.
+Potted calla lilies should also be watered frequently to keep the potting mix evenly moist but not soggy.
+Use a well-draining potting mix; although calla lilies like moisture, they don’t do well in saturated, poorly drained soil.
+A soilless mix containing coarse materials, such as pine bark, mulch, or sand, can provide proper drainage.

-Remember that calla lilies in pots dry out much quicker than lilies planted in the ground.
+Remember that calla lilies in pots will dry out much more quickly than lilies planted in the ground.

 Tips on Calla Lily Watering

 If the leaf tips of your calla lily are turning brown, you may be watering too much.
-Brown leaf tips are also a sign of excessive fertilizer.
+Brown leaf tips may signal excessive fertilizer.